mandev/pdftool/README.md

         pdfTool.execute(file1);
 ```

-## XML
+### XML

-The filters can be exported to an XML file.
-It's also possible to import an XML that contains the filters and to execute the operations.
+The filters can be exported to XML.
+It's also possible to import the filters from an XML file and then execute the operations.

 * XML sample :